DarioG/flux-react-app/README.md

 # flux-react-app
 a simple app made with react and using flux pattern

+For this test i have used the npm library created by facebook for this.
+Modules were created with browserify and the views are created with react js.
+I compiled everything with babelify.

+I covered everything, but the views, with tests, using jest tool.
+You can find them under /js/__test__/

 ## Running the app

 ### Init the local server